A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Photochemistry is the branch of chemistry that deals with the interaction of light with matter.
-In organic chemistry, photochemistry is used to study the reactions of organic molecules that are initiated by the absorption of light.
+Photochemistry is the branch of chemistry concerned with the interaction of light and matter.
+In organic chemistry, it studies reactions of organic molecules initiated by light absorption.
+These reactions often proceed via mechanisms inaccessible through thermal methods, leading to unique and valuable synthetic pathways.

 Key Points

-• The absorption of light by an organic molecule can lead to the excitation of an electron from a lower energy orbital to a higher energy orbital.
+• Absorption of light by an organic molecule excites an electron to a higher energy orbital.

-• The excited electron can then participate in a variety of reactions, including bond formation, bond breaking, and isomerization.
+• The excited electron can participate in various reactions: bond formation, bond breaking, isomerization, and electron transfer.

-• Photochemical reactions are often used to synthesize complex organic molecules that cannot be easily synthesized by other methods.
+• Photochemical reactions synthesize complex organic molecules difficult to obtain through other methods.

 Main Concepts